Shafaqsy/Neural_Networks/README.md

 The EIN, STATUS and NAME columns are neither targets nor features and should be removed from the input data.

-#### How many neurons, layers, and activation functions did you select for your neural network model, and why?
+#### How many neurons, layers, and activation functions did you select for your neural network model?

 I choose 80 neurons with a relu function for my first layer, 30 nuerons with a relu function for the second, and a sigmoid function for the outer layer.